kylereicks/picturefill.js.wp/README.md

 Additionally, the PHP DOM parser `DOMDocument` often has trouble with HTML5 elements and may throw an error if your post includes a `<canvas>` element, or a `<section>` element, for example.
 All the more reason to implement an error handling system on production sites.

+####Slow Loading on Activation

+The first time a page or post is loaded after activating Picturefill.WP, new `@2x` size images will need to be created for the images in the post or page content.
+This can take several seconds and will take longer on image heavy posts.
+Once these images are created, posts should load at least as fast or faster than they do without the plugin.

+If you are installing Picturefill.WP on a large and image heavy site, you may want to consider using another plugin like [Regenerate Thumbnails](http://wordpress.org/plugins/regenerate-thumbnails/) to create the new image sizes for existing posts and pages.

 Extending and Customizing Picturefill.WP
 ------------------------